Ixiaohuihuihui/DoGCLR/README.md

 # AimCLR

-This is an official PyTorch implementation of **"Contrastive Learning from Extremely Augmented Skeleton Sequences for Self-supervised Action Recognition" in AAAI2022**.
+This is an official PyTorch implementation of **"DoGCLR: Dominance-Game Contrastive Learning Network for Skeleton-Based Action Recognition"**.

 ![](./fig/pipe.png)